Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

-In this section, we present numerical plots of the complexity of formation \eqref{eq:Snowy} for the complex scalar charged TFD.
-In all the plots below we have chosen $\lambda_{\rf}=m_\rf/\mu_g=1$, see related comments below eq.~\eqref{eq:violincello2}.
-Of course, all our results will be invariant under the symmetry $\mu \rightarrow -\mu$ of the cTFD and will recover the neutral results (up to possible constants of proportionality) when $\mu=0$.
+In this section, we present numerical plots of the complexity of formation \eqref{eq:Snowy} of the complex scalar cTFD.
+In all the plots below, we have chosen $\lambda_{\rf}=m_\rf/\mu_g=1$, see related comments around eqs.~\eqref{eq:piano}-\eqref{eq:piano2} and \eqref{eq:tedious}.
+All our results here are invariant under the symmetry $\mu \rightarrow -\mu$ of the cTFD and will recover the neutral results (up to possible constants of proportionality) when $\mu=0$.

-We begin in figure \ref{fig:padthai}, where we plot the case with vanishing chemical potential $\mu=0$ in both the $LR$ (figure \ref{fig:Leroy}) and $LR_\Cbb$ (figure \ref{fig:Fang}) bases.
-Recall that the $LR_\Cbb$ basis was the original basis of complex coordinates \eqref{eq:defLRCbasis} while the $LR$ basis is the set of coordinates adapted to the particles and anti-particles degrees of freedom \eqref{eq:defLRbasis}.
-Note that the vanishing of $\mu$ reduces the charged TFD to two uncharged TFDs.
-For this case, we see that the $LR$ and $LR_\Cbb$ bases give proportional results, with a relative factor of $\sqrt{2}$ --- see explanation below \eqref{eq:daniels}.
-In \cite{TFD}, the same figure (figure 9 therein) was produced for the uncharged TFD state for a real scalar field, using a basis analogous to $LR_\Cbb$.
-The fact that figure \ref{fig:Fang} matches figure 9 of \cite{TFD} provides a check of our numerics.
+We begin with figure \ref{fig:padthai}, where we plot the case of vanishing chemical potential $\mu=0$ in both the $LR$ (figure \ref{fig:Leroy}) and $LR_\Cbb$ (figure \ref{fig:Fang}) bases.
+Recall that the $LR_\Cbb$ basis was the original basis of complex operators \eqref{eq:defLRCbasis} while the $LR$ basis is the set of operators adapted to the particle and anti-particle degrees of freedom \eqref{eq:defLRbasis}.
+Note that the vanishing of $\mu$ reduces the cTFD to two uncharged TFDs.
+For this case, we see that the $LR$ and $LR_\Cbb$ bases give proportional results, with a relative factor of $\sqrt{2}$ --- see explanation in subsection \ref{sec:kaboom} and footnote \ref{foot:doge}.
+In \cite{TFD}, the same figure (figure 9 therein) was produced for the uncharged TFD state of a real scalar field, using a basis analogous to $LR_\Cbb$.
+The fact that figure \ref{fig:Fang} is proportional to figure 9 of \cite{TFD} provides a check of our numerics.